-The Santa Rosa Loop Hike in Wildwood Park in Thousand Oaks is a 6 1/2 mile trek with moderately challenging uphills and downhills.
-You’ll be reward with beautiful views of the Conejo Valley and Santa Rosa Valley.
+The Santa Rosa Loop Hike at Wildwood Park in Thousand Oaks is a 6 1/2 mile trek with moderately challenging uphills and downhills.
+You’ll be rewarded with beautiful views of the Conejo Valley and Santa Rosa Valley.

 Start at the main Wildwood trailhead at the west end of Avenida de Los Arboles.
 Take the main Mesa Trail towards Lizard Rock.
 You'll soon reach the Santa Rosa Trail sign, which points you north.

 So you're heading east and almost feeling like maybe you're getting lost, but this indeed is the Santa Rosa Trail.
 Just stay towards the left.
 It is single track much of the way over here.
 Then, you'll see the following sign as you get closer to the bottom of the Santa Rosa Valley.

 So now you are zig zagging down the Shooting Star Trail, which eventually merges into the Lower Santa Rosa Trail.

 Now you're going to turn left (west) on Lower Santa Rosa Trail for some gentle slopes alongside private residences and farms in the Santa Rosa Valley for about a mile or so.

 Then soon you come to the end of the trail and there's a sign that tells you to get back into Wildwood Park via the Box Canyon Trail, take the road up ahead 4/10ths of a mile.
 You're actually in Camarillo now on Rocky High Road.